Geoffrey Owens

 Geoffrey Louis Owens (born March 18, 1961) is an American actor known for his role as Elvin Tibideaux on The Cosby Show (1985–1992).
-He is the son of United States Congressman Major Owens.
+He is the son of the United States Congressman Major Owens.

 Early life and education

 Owens was born in Brooklyn, New York, to Ethel (née Werfel), a music and literature teacher, and Major Owens, a librarian who later went on to serve in the New York State Senate and the United States House of Representatives.
 He has two brothers and two half-siblings from his father's second marriage.
 Owens attended the High School of Performing Arts for a year and graduated cum laude from Yale University in 1983.